Puppy attacked by bear in February ‘is doing absolutely amazing’

 The only indicator that she was recently mauled by a bear is when she “sits with her paw up off the floor a little sometimes, but not because it hurts,” he said.

-[Bear expert: flooded dens a threat to bears, not people]
+[ Bear expert: flooded dens a threat to bears, not people]

 Otherwise, Gray said, she’s back to running around, chewing on sticks, and playing with seashells on the beach.